RollerMob/MAtmos-TFC-Configuration/README.md

 To install:

+Extract or open the contents of the .zip with a program such as 7zip or Winrar.
-drag the config folder into your .minecraft
+Drag the config folder into your .minecraft folder.

 NOTE: IF YOU DISABLE THE OVERRIDEN EXPANSIONS BY SETTING VOLUME TO 0, YOU WILL DISABLE THE OVERRIDES AND WILL HAVE TO REDO THIS PROCESS.